 location property

 A node object SHOULD have a property named location whose value is a location object (§3.20) that specifies the location associated with the node.

+children property

+A node object MAY contain a property named children whose value is an array of unique (§3.6.2) node objects, referred to as “child nodes.”

+Child nodes are considered to be logically subordinate to their containing node, and to form a “nested graph” within that node.

 properties property